-The blue whale is known to frequent the Gulf of St. Lawrence during the summer and the eastern Scotian Shelf between January and November (e.g. Gomez et al., 2017).
+Blue whales are known to frequent the Gulf of St. Lawrence during the summer and the eastern Scotian Shelf between January and November (e.g. Gomez et al., 2017).
 An extension of the summer feeding areas to autumn has been confirmed with evidence for new feeding areas off southern Newfoundland and Nova Scotia (Lesage et al., 2017).
 Two “transit corridors” were identified in eastern Canada: the Cabot and Honguedo Straits (Lesage et al., 2017).
-The wintering areas in the western Atlantic include the Gulf of St. Lawrence, southwest Newfoundland and the Scotian Shelf, as well as the Mid-Atlantic Bight off the US coast and warm, deep oceanic waters off this area.
+The wintering areas in the west Atlantic include the Gulf of St. Lawrence, southwest Newfoundland and the Scotian Shelf, as well as the Mid-Atlantic Bight off the US coast and warm, deep oceanic waters off this area.

-The Northeast Atlantic population is centred in Icelandic waters from Denmark Strait, Iceland, Jan Mayen, north to Spitsbergen to the Barents Sea in summer – extending South to Northwest Africa in winter, (e.g. Sears & Calambokidis, 2002; Sears et al., 2005, 2015; Sears & Perrin, 2018; MICS, n.d.).
+The Northeast Atlantic population is centred in Icelandic waters.
+In summer it extends from Denmark Strait, Iceland, Jan Mayen, north to Spitsbergen and the Barents Sea, moving south to Northwest Africa in winter (e.g. Sears & Calambokidis, 2002; Sears et al., 2005, 2015; Sears & Perrin, 2018; MICS, n.d.).

-A reliable recent global population estimate is not available, but it is thought that mature blue whales number between 5,000 and 15,000 individuals globally, and between 10,000 and 25,000 in total.
-The population is increasing in the North Atlantic and Antarctic.
-The global mature population in 1926 was probably around 140,000 (Cooke, 2018).
+A recent reliable global population estimate is not available.
+However, it is thought that mature blue whales number between 5,000 and 15,000 individuals globally, and between 10,000 and 25,000 in total (Cooke, 2018).
+This is markedly different from the estimate that there were 140,000 in 1926.
+Since its protection in 1966, the population is now increasing in the North Atlantic and the Antarctic.

-The main aggregation of blue whales in the Central/Eastern North Atlantic is found off Western and Northern Iceland, where the population seems to be increasing (Pike et al., 2009, 2019), with the latest abundance estimate from 2015 numbering 3,000 (NAMMCO, 2018b; Pike et al., 2019).
+The main aggregation of blue whales in the North Atlantic is found off Western and Northern Iceland, where the population seems to be increasing (Pike et al., 2009, 2019).
+The latest abundance estimate for this region is from 2015 and estimates around 3,000 animals (NAMMCO, 2018b; Pike et al., 2019).

-The previous estimate was from 2001, as no abundance estimate was made during the 2007 surveys due to too few sightings.
-During the Icelandic and Faroese shipboard surveys in 2015, blue whale sightings were concentrated to the north and west of the survey area, particularly off the Eastern coast of Greenland, and uncommonly in the eastern half of the area (Pike et al., 2019).
+The previous estimate is from 2001.
+No abundance estimate was made during the 2007 surveys of the area due to too few sightings.
+During the Icelandic and Faroese shipboard surveys in 2015, blue whale sightings were concentrated to the north and west of the survey area, particularly off the eastern coast of Greenland, and uncommonly in the eastern half of the area (Pike et al., 2019).

-The rate of increase of blue whales off Iceland and the Faroe Islands was 9% annually (95% CI 2% – 17%) for the period 1987-2001 (Pike et al., 2009).
+For the period 1987-2001, the rate of increase of blue whales off Iceland and the Faroe Islands was 9% annually (Pike et al., 2009).
 The uncorrected estimate from the 2015 survey is more than double that of the two previous ones, suggesting an increase in blue whale numbers in the entire area, and particularly to the west of Iceland (Pike et al., 2019).

 |1995||979||137-2,542||Best estimate of NASS 1987-2001.
 Uncorrected estimate.|